UMGZ 36x18x8 [M6] GZ / N38 - magnetic holder external thread

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, miniscule components of these products are able to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 The magnet is coated with nickel - be careful if you have an allergy.